Snypintyme/landlord-client/README.md

 Online Multiplayer Card Game

-The game functional but still in an incomplete state.
+The core game is functional but is not polished.
 Many features and improvements are planned and will be added in the future.

 ## Running the game